MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-policies.md

 1. Select **Save**.

 ## Create new order header validation policy rule

+To create new order header validation policy rule, follow these steps.

 1. On the order header validation policy form, select **New Rule**.
 1. For **Rule Name**, enter "ShipToCountry - US".